MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

 ### Methods Calls

 - **constructor: make(cls, \*args, \*\*kwargs)**
-  calls the '\_new' method defined in the class dictionary of 'cls' to create an object instance.
+  Calls the '\_new' method defined in the class dictionary of 'cls' to create an object instance.
+If called, it also adds the instances to the global *ALL_THINGS* list.
 - **call function: call(thing, method_name, \*args, \*\*kwargs)**
-  uses find() function to locate correct method in current or parent class dictionary
+  Uses find() function to locate correct method in current or parent class dictionary
 - **find function: find(cls, method_name)**
-  recursively searches for the method provided by call() if the current class dictionary did not implement the method find() searches in the parent class dictionary
+  Recursively searches for the method provided by call().
+  If the current class dictionary did not implement the method find() searches in the parent class dictionary

-  **Why we chose this design** - We tried to adhere as closely to the given format and outline defined in the given book: *Software Design by Example, Chapter 2*
+  **Why we chose this design** - We tried to adhere as closely to the given format and outline defined in the book: *Software Design by Example, Chapter 2*

 ### Multiple Inheritance Implementation
 - We achieved this in our find() functions by checking whether *"_parent"* has len >= 2 which then iterates through the list with a try, except block